jmgirard/jmgirard/README.md

 ## Quarto Extensions
 - [lordicon][lordicon] - A stable Quarto extension for embedding animated [Lordicon](https://www.lordicon.com/icons) icons in HTML.
 - [embedpdf][embedpdf] - A stable Quarto extension for embedding PDF files in HTML.
+- [quarto-index][quarto-index] - An *experimental* Quarto extension for creating indexes in Quarto books.
 - [honeypot][honeypot] - An archived Quarto extension for detecting LLM cheating on HTML assignments.
 - [details][details] - An archived Quarto extension for embedding interactive details blocks in HTML documents.